podcast

 DZ-93: Talismans (Part 1)

-How can you use physical objects to reveal inner character?
+Listen to so you can write talismans that are powerful tools for accessing character!
 In this series, Chas and Stu discuss TALISMANS.
 Physical objects that are imbued with meaning by a character or characters.
-They're a powerful tool to access inner character.
+They’re a powerful tool to access inner character.
 In this first part, we lay the groundwork to discuss talismans and present something of a taxonomy.
 What makes talismans powerful?
 What makes them different from MacGuffins or characters?
 What types of Talismans are there?
-In the second part, we will breakdown THOR: LOVE AND THUNDER, IN THE MOOD FOR LOVE, and another film.
-Examples w...
+In the second part, we will breakdown THOR: LOVE AND THUNDER, IN THE MOOD FOR LOVE, and an...

 2022-10-31